 - 2 whole habaneros (3 if extra hot is wanted)

-- 2 tbsp worcestershire sauce
+- 2 tablespoon worcestershire sauce

 - ¾ cup cold water

-- ¼ tsp curing salt (optional)
+- ¼ teaspoon curing salt (optional)

 - Trim all visible fat from the beef and place in freezer for an hour or two to partially freeze.